-Remembering the Fallen, and Martin, Their Patron « Catholic Insight
+Remembering Our Soldiers, and Saint Martin, Their Patron « Catholic Insight

-It’s Remembrance Day here in Canada as well as Britain and the rest of her dominions and territories, called Veterans’ Day down south.
+It’s Remembrance Day here in Canada as well as Britain and the rest of her dominions and territories, called Veterans’ Day down south, commemorating the signing of the armistice on the eleventh hour, on the eleventh day of the eleventh month.
 In the Church, it’s also the feast of one our most well-known and beloved of saints, Martin, Bishop of Tours, a providential coincidence to which we will return to in a moment.

-If it is dulce et decorum pro patribus mori – ‘sweet and fitting to die for one’s country (or ancestors) – we in turn owe it to remember and pray for those ancestors who made that ultimate sacrifice, especially in the horrors of both World Wars.
+If it is dulce et decorum pro patribus mori – ‘sweet and fitting to die for one’s country (or ancestors) – we in turn owe it to remember and pray for those who went before who made that ultimate sacrifice, especially in the horrors of both World Wars.
 Millions of young men on the battlefield, along with untold numbers of civilians, women, children, as the war to end all wars spread beyond the trenches, into the sanctuary of homes and churches.
 Nothing and no one was spared.
 Even those apparently unscathed were at the very least willing to face the worst, as they stormed over hills, onto fortified beaches in the face of machine guns and artillery; fierce guerilla warfare from house to house; infernal battlegrounds the world over.

 There are distinctions to be made here, however: We do not rejoice in war itself, nor even in the oft-limited victories won.
-Many, perhaps all, of the more recent wars and conflicts in history have not fully fulfilled the criteria of what the Church calls a ‘just war’, and most end in some sort of uneasy and unjust compromise – as the last World War did with Stalin’s Communism, which often sets the stage for further conflict.
+Many, perhaps all, of the more recent wars and conflicts in history have not fully fulfilled the criteria of what the Church calls a ‘just war’, and most end in some sort of uneasy and unjust compromise – as the last World War did with Stalin’s Communism taking over half of Europe and much of Asia – which has set the stage for further conflict.
 In this life, we will have no lasting peace.

 Yet, we honour the sacrifice of those who were willing to serve and die still stands.

-They died, so the narrative goes, for the rights and freedoms we now enjoy, those same freedoms are now being whittled away – one might say given away – with each passing law.
-There is still much in Canada to rejoice in, but the very bedrock of our nation is being dismantled: The right to life of the unborn is non-existent, and now this same right and God-give protection is being taken from the sick, elderly and the psychologically incompetent.
-Political correctness, rabid environmentalism, obeisance to the increasingly strident claims of various victim groups, rule our schools, our media, our courts against the principles of reason and right order.
+They died, so the narrative goes, for the rights and freedoms we now enjoy, those same freedoms are now being whittled away – one might say given away – with each passing law under a Prime Minister unfit for office, whose moral principles and zeal for all the wrong causes deface our history and undermine our institutions, including our military.
+The best that can be said of Trudeau fils is that he knows not what he does.
+There is still much in Canada to rejoice in, but the very bedrock of our nation is being dismantled: The right to life of the unborn is non-existent, and now this same right and God-give protection is being taken from the sick, elderly and the psychologically vulnerable.
+Political correctness, rabid environmentalism, medical tyranny, obeisance to the increasingly strident claims of various victim groups, rule our schools, our media, our courts against the principles of reason and right order.
 And what’s left of our reason is itself being compromised by legalized marijuana – a dominion of dope-heads, which would have saddened our soldiers of yore.
 Most of the young generation now supports outright socialism, the very spirit which embodied both evil regimes – Nazism and Communism – that were our avowed enemies, and which slaughtered, tortured, imprisoned and ravaged untold millions.
 What really are ‘Canadian values’, for what did we fight, and, most to the point, for what are we now fighting?

 In all of this, we should be aware that our primary battle is not against external enemies, but rather interior and spiritual, against the ‘principalities and powers’ that seek the destruction of souls.
 For if the soul of a nation is dead, what will inspire us to defend its body and its borders, except those of our own private dwellings?
 What, we may ask, unites us now as Canadians?

-One who was well aware of the primacy of the spiritual battle was the aforementioned Saint Martin (+397), a former soldier in the Roman empire who converted as a ten year old to Catholicism.
+One who was well aware of the primacy of the spiritual battle was the aforementioned Saint Martin (+397), a former soldier in the Roman empire who converted as a ten year old to Catholicism (people grew up earlier back then).
 Even after that, he somehow served as a Catholic in this mostly pagan army, completing his entire military service, and was not released until he was in his mid-forties.
-It was the accession of Julian the Apostate in 361, a rabid anti-Catholic, which made up Martin’s mind, prompting him in the midst of a battle to give his life completely to Christ.
+It was the accession of Julian the Apostate in 361, a rabid anti-Catholic emperor, which made up Martin’s mind, prompting him in the midst of a battle to give his life completely to Christ.
 Laying down his sword, refusing to fight any further, he was charged with cowardice.
 Au contraire, Martin retorted, offering to go to the front unarmed, from which he was saved by the enemy suing for peace.

 Martin became a monk, a hermit really, but, as is oft the case with holy men, he was sought out, and acclaimed bishop of Tours in 371, instantly beloved of the people.
 He fulfilled the task tirelessly, devoting his military discipline and energy to serving the poor, prisoners, sinners, giving his life for all his flock, setting the foundation of the youthful Church in France, until his death in 397.